booksxcv/TerraNova/src/site/notes/World/Substances.md

 { #537286}

-**Oil.** An oil can be consumed plainly, can be mixed with drink or food or inhaled to grant effects.
-It can also be burned using incense sticks.
+**Oil.** An oil can be consumed plainly, can be mixed with consumed or burned (thus inhaled) using incense sticks.
 Oil is easy to craft and do not require any rolls.
 { #8158d2}